zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/clusterware/fan_callouts.md

     ````
     ![](./images/fan-step2-num3.png " ")

-4. If your callout was written correctly and had the appropriate execute permissions, a file named racnode1_events.log should be visible in the /tmp directory
+4. If your callout was written correctly and had the appropriate execute permissions, a file named hostname_events.log should be visible in the /tmp directory
     ````
     <copy>
-    ls -altr /tmp/racnode*.log
+    ls -altr /tmp/<hostname>*.log
     </copy>
     ````